Elnenedelguion/Encriptador-de-texto/README.md

 This project is a simple text encryptor that allows you to transform words or phrases using a specific pattern.
 You can encrypt and decrypt text easily.

-:point_right:How it Works.

-- The encryptor follows these substitution rules:
+:point_right:The encryptor follows these substitution rules:

 :small_orange_diamond:“e” with “enter”.